AndrewFerg05/PYNQ_Mathematically_Generated_Images/README.md

 This project is targeted for the PYNQ-Z2 board - information on how to set this up can be found at https://pynq.readthedocs.io/en/latest/getting_started.html

-The System_Generator_Files folder contains the .slx files to generate the IP for each design.
+The System_Generator_Files folder contains the .slx files to generate the IP for each design - if you wish to do this

 The output folder contains the intended output of each design.